in28minutes/in28minutes.github.io/java-microservices-roadmap.md

     description:
     icon: lni-download
 objectives:
-  - Java
+  - Learn Programming with Java
-  - Spring
+  - Understand the Fundamentals of Spring Framework
-  - Spring Boot
+  - Explore Spring Boot - No 1 Java Framework
-  - Spring Cloud
+  - Learn to Build Great Microservices
-  - Docker
+  - Build Cloud Native Applications with Spring Cloud
-  - Kubernetes
+  - Build an Amazing REST API
-  - REST API
+  - Build and Run Containers using Docker
-  - Microservices
+  - Perform Container Orchestration using Kubernetes
 testimonials:
   - name: Learner
     comment: Great course on K8s and Spring Boot.
 I have several in28Minutes course bought on Udemy.
 They are always of very high quality.
 I have learned so much and put my trust in every course from in28Minutes.